Ways to Better Protect Yourself from Identity Theft

-As we learned from the Equifax breach in 2017, we can fall victim to identity theft through no fault of our own.
+As we learned from the Equifax breach that occurred in 2017, we can fall victim to identity theft through no fault of our own.
 Although it isn’t feasible to master every identity theft scenario, it’s worth your time to learn more about the available identity theft tools and services and how to initiate a recovery plan if you become a victim.
 Here, we review four remediation resources and services, focusing on the benefits and risks of each.
-These tools may be used concurrently to better protect yourself.
+These tools may be used concurrently to better protect yourself from identity theft.

 This service monitors your credit file for changes or suspicious activity.
 Credit monitoring can send alerts—typically via e-mails or text messages—if there are hard-credit inquiries about you or when new lines of credit are opened.
 If anything looks fishy, you can report the activity to the company holding that account and the major credit bureaus.
 At this stage, some incidents may be remediated.

 Benefits of credit monitoring

 - Often, this service is free of charge after major breaches (e.g., Equifax, Anthem) when social security numbers (SSNs) have been exposed.

 - Credit monitoring doesn’t restrict your access to your credit file.